 How to Create an Online Presence that will Grow your Business

-- If you haven't yet set up your Google places page, you should do so.
+- If you haven't yet set up your Google My Business page, you should do so.
 Firstly you need to check to see if Google has already created a profile of your business.
 They often do so by searching through other local directories.
 You can 'claim' an existing page by working through a verification process, demonstrating that you are the owner of the business concerned.
 Once you've claimed your page you can take control of the content.

 - Ensure that all existing entries are accurate.
 Your legal business name, address, telephone number, opening hours, email details and website address are the basics.
-Inaccuracies in this information will make your business look less creditable and professional.
+Inaccuracies in this information will make your business look less credible and professional.
 Your details could well be listed on several different local directories and it's important that they are consistent across all sites.

 - Link your Google page to your website.
 If you don't yet have a website you should create one, or get it done on your behalf.
 You might think that local businesses don't need a website but a 2012 survey showed that 85% of consumers use the internet to search for local services and this figure is only going to grow.

 - Learn to think like a customer who's running a search.
 This means identifying the words that people will use to search for you, your all important 'keywords' Some of these are straightforward, in other cases there're some specialised skills and tricks involved in making sure that your business is easily found.
 Local online marketing is an evolving area and it's important to stay current with the latest trends.
 Searches are increasingly being performed on mobile devices, smart phones and tablets, this in itself has changed the way people run searches.
 This rapid evolution and change is one reason for involving an SEO professional in your online marketing.